besherh/DM-ML/README.md

 # DM-ML
-this repository is the place where i upload some of my work
+This repository holds some of my deep learning experiments